alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 Serially, this takes about 1h45m on a PiZero, or about 30m on a Pi3b.
 These figures should improve when recent Tor updates sediment into Raspbian.

-Scripts are supplied for `VERSION` = jessie, stretch
+Scripts are supplied for stretch

 * `sudo apt-get install -y git`
 * `git clone https://github.com/alecmuffett/eotk.git`
 * `cd eotk`
-* `./opt.d/build-nginx-on-raspbian-VERSION.sh`
+* `./opt.d/build-nginx-on-raspbian-stretch.sh`
-* `./opt.d/build-tor-on-raspbian-VERSION.sh`
+* `./opt.d/build-tor-on-raspbian-stretch.sh`
-* `./opt.d/install-onionbalance-on-raspbian-VERSION.sh`
+* `./opt.d/install-onionbalance-on-raspbian-stretch.sh`

 # Piecemeal Installation Notes